 #5.
 Ask for Samples

-If a writer doesn’t have a blog where you can sample his or her writing, that’s their fault and you should ask for samples.
-(If you’re a copywriter and don’t have a blog, and someone asks you for samples … you should have launched a blog.
-That’s your fault.)
+If a writer doesn’t have a page where you can sample his or her writing, that’s their fault.
+You should ask for samples.

 I’ve had some influential clients in my career, and 100% of the 7-figure+ businesses that hired me said they read a vast number of my blog posts before reaching out to me.
 Content is (still) king.

 I haven’t had to “chase” a client in years; the leads come to me because of my content and referrals.
 When a prospect finds this site, they see a well-constructed brand, a huge body of work, and some client testimonials.
-They rarely ask for samples.
+They rarely ask for samples because my platform is the sample.

 If you’re a copywriter and wondering what you need for a bare minimum website, I recommend: